JemimaSiddiqui/Portfolio-by-Jemima-Siddiqui/README.md

 ## Credits

 * This README.md file was created through the help of the following tutorial: [Professional README Guide](https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide).
+* The application links provided are other peoples' work and are used for demonstation purposes ONLY.

 ## Main Features